kyleetqi/focbldc/README.md

 At the beginning of November, I wanted to create a camera gimbal.
 It seemed simple enough.
 I just needed some servo motors and a gyroscope, and I figured the rest would fall into place.
 I encountered plenty of camera gimbal Arduino projects online, but they all had some unacceptable shortcomings.
 Surprisingly, the biggest shortcoming is functionality as an actual gimbal!
 The hobby servos used in these types of projects do not provide a smooth enough rotation for practical purposes.

 Upon further research, I found that *actual* gimbals use brushless DC motors, (BLDCs), because of their smoother control, quiet operation, and power efficiency.
 This discovery led me down a massive rabbit hole as I asked myself: "How am I going to control the motor?"
 Turns out that there are plenty of BLDC motor drivers on the market, including the [Tinymovr,](https://tinymovr.com/en-us) or the [Odrive,](https://odriverobotics.com/?srsltid=AfmBOornOrGTfZCiD05f8jtOMgs2SLPtsRMCaBWyb3TLv5Ix27u7qMqg) but using a pre-configured controller felt like "cheating" to me.
 As a mechatronics engineering student, I knew I wanted to explore the realm of embedded systems so this project was the perfect opportunity to bootstrap something low-level.
-After some additional ideation, I focused my scope on developing my own field-oriented controller to precisely control the position of a brushless DC motor.
+After some additional ideation, I focused my scope on developing my own field-oriented controller (FOC) to precisely control the position of a brushless DC motor.

 ## Who is This Reading For?